 Speaking of three dimensional, let’s talk a little about form, Illusionist Form.
 Visit here for how to make something look 3 dimensional on a canvas.

 It talks in more detail how to get a more detailed picture of what we are explaining.
 Just remember, within each of these shapes there will be form.

 Each blossom will have its’ own individual highlight, main light, half shadow, shadow, reflection, cast shadow.
 Each of these items are discussed in detail in my elementary art lessons page.

-So don’t sweat trying to copy each and every pedals on those back blossoms, they need to recede into the back of the picture plain anyway.
+So don’t sweat trying to copy each and every petals on those back blossoms, they need to recede into the back of the picture plain anyway.

 Some flowers just plain got a lot of fine details (carnations) so to get around some of that, select only about a 1 inch square of the blossom and get that right on, then allow for a slight blur to the rest.